 Information for fellow hosting organisations

-Are you a risk assessment authority of an EU Member State, Iceland or Norway?
-Is your organisation one of the other 300 EFSA Article 36 organisations supporting EFSA in its work?
+Are you a food risk assessment authority in an EU Member State, Iceland or Norway?
+Or is your organisation one of the other 300+ Article 36 organisations supporting EFSA in its work?
 EFSA offers you the opportunity to host one or more motivated early to mid-career scientist(s) as part of an initiative to strengthen Europe’s food risk assessment capacity.
 For each new 12-month fellowship cycle, EFSA will rank the work programmes received based on their quality and relevance; therefore, the hosting sites participating may differ from year to year.

-At the end of the fellowship placement, your organisation will benefit from the final scientific report of the fellow at the end of the fellowship placement which will be published in a dedicated scientific issue of the EFSA Journal.
+At the end of the fellowship placement, your organisation will benefit from the final scientific report on the fellow’s work, which will be published in a special scientific issue of the EFSA Journal.

 Requirements for hosting sites